bigcommerce/catalyst/docs/index.md

 ### Brand or retailer experience

 * **Platform feature support**.
-Users' changes to the store control panel, Management APIs, and GraphQL Admin API should appear on the storefront as they expect.
+Users' changes made from the BigCommerce store control panel or through APIs appear on the storefront as expected.
 * **Complex catalog support**.
 Catalyst supports product catalogs of any size, complexity, or update frequency.

 ### Developer experience